jmacaben/fcc-cat-dog/README.md

 ## 🤔 What I Learned

-Throughout the development of this project, I encountered several practical challenges that deepened my understanding of machine learning workflows:
+Throughout the development of this project, I encountered several practical challenges:

 - **Directory structure issues**: Since `flow_from_directory` expects subdirectories for each class, I had to manually create an `unknown` subdirectory inside `test` and move all test images into it.
 - **Model architecture adjustments**: My first few training attempts hovered around ~50% accuracy.
 To improve this, I experimented with the transformations in `ImageDataGenerator` and also added an extra Conv2D/MaxPooling layer, which led to noticeable improvements.